About the Condition

 Management depends on the nature and location of the leak, the clinical condition of the patient, and the available expertise of the heart team responsible for the patient.

-- Mild, compensated, hemolysis can often be managed by observation
+- Mild, compensated, hemolysis can often be managed by observation alone.

 - Blood transfusion as needed; risks include: